Today’s topic is why peanut butter is horrible for you and your kids.

 Don’t do cashews because they have their own set of problems.

-Keeping in mind that both peanuts and cashews are NOT nuts and they are actually legumes, and thus – BEANS.
+Keep in mind that both peanuts and cashews are NOT nuts and they are actually legumes, and thus – BEANS.

 Wishing you a very happy and healthy day!